framework-for/cypress/README.md

 ![screen shot 2015-10-13 at 11 43 48 am](https://cloud.githubusercontent.com/assets/1268976/23825052/a9c1a2b2-0650-11e7-91c3-07ef5ddf9c3d.png)

-Stack traces in the terminal are essentially useless.
-Browsers are enormously complex objects - and you cannot possibly boil down an error to a string of text.
+What's wrong with this error?
+Well, stack traces in the terminal are essentially useless.
+Browsers are enormously complex objects, and their behavior cannot possibly be boiled down to a single error (which is just a string of text).

 Do you have any idea why this element isn't visible?

-It could be that:
+These are all valid potential answers:

 - You wrote your selector wrong
-- It just hasn't rendered yet
+- Your app just hasn't rendered yet
-- Something in the Javascript is throwing an error
+- Something in your Javascript code is throwing an error
 - A network request failed earlier (?)
-- A network request is performing slower than usual
+- A network request is currently in flight
-- Someone actually changed the logic and it is legitimately busted
+- There is a real regression and a legitimate error

 The whole problem is that you cannot easily figure this out.

+You're often left wondering:
+- is something **really** wrong?
+- did I write my test code poorly?
-You're often left wondering, is something **really** wrong, did I mess something up, or are my tests just **flaky**?
+- or are my tests just **flaky** for no good reason?

 At Cypress, we've built **everything** around solving this fundamental problem.
 We strive to provide you everything so that you can quickly understand **what** and more importantly **why** something failed.

 We've done this by:

 - Writing hundreds of custom error messages in plain english
-- Referencing you to external documentation when extra explanation is needed
+- Referencing you to external documentation for complex errors
 - Creating a dashboard to show you your recorded test runs
 - Enabling Dev Tools access while tests run
-- `debugger` support in your test code **or** app code
+- Adding support for `debugger` in either test code **or** app code
 - Snapshotting (cycling / clicking / highlighting) all commands
-- Providing a GUI such as indicating number of elements logged out
+- Providing a GUI such as indicating number of elements found for a selector
 - Clicking on commands to see additional bits of information (type)
-- Page events logged
+- Logging page events such as XHR's, form submissions, page loads, URL changes

 Even when you are testing headlessly and you see an error in the console it'll be much friendly and provide you a lot more data.